 - Location: This is open text.
 You can enter a location or any text of your choosing.

 - This workspace has users in multiple locations: Select this option if your audience will be attending from multiple physical locations.
 This is frequent with virtual events, and having this information will help SpotMe optimize the app and content delivery to the audience

 - Timezone: Select the time zone of the event.
-This is typically the time zone of the team or organisation creating the workspace.
+This is typically the time zone of the team or organization creating the workspace.
 And will be used as a basis for scheduling agenda sessions, notifications, generating reports, etc. The times used in the event will automatically adapt to the audience’s time zone via the app.

 - Data location: Select the country or continent where the workspace data will be hosted.
-This would typically be where the organiser's headquarters are.
+This would typically be where the organizer's headquarters are.
 Data location is an important consideration for data privacy and law enforcement, as well as internal company policies.

 - Container app: Select the mobile app that will house the new workspace (or event) that you are creating.
 The workspace will only be visible in this selected container app, as well as the web-app by default.

 - Test workspace: Checking this box will create a "Test" workspace, where seats are not consumed, and where advanced/paid modules can be installed free for testing purposes.
 Also, users can only be invited one-at-a-time to test workspaces, and test workspace will display a watermark on the side of the screen in the app (except for SpotMe users).

 - Once you have added the workspace details per the above, click on Proceed.

 - Check the summary of the workspace creation.
 You can review the information here and make any necessary changes by selecting the corresponding Edit links.